kin-labs/kin-developer-docs-old/docs/tutorials/nfts-with-kin/index.md

 ![Ensure wallet is using the same network](./images/troubleshooting_1.gif)

 If the initialization is successful then you will see your Store Configuration information.
+Note that some users (thanks to KriegJ and Polype01) stated they only see the `REACT_APP_STORE_OWNER_ADDRESS_ADDRESS` and NOT the `REACT_APP_STORE_ADDRESS`.
+If that is the case for your instance, that's okay, you can follow the on screen instructions and only use the `REACT_APP_STORE_OWNER_ADDRESS_ADDRESS`.

 ![Metaplex Storefront Configuration](./images/troubleshooting_2.png)